aptos-foundation/AIPs/aips/aip-20.md

     /// Serialize an element of an algebraic structure `S` to a byte array using a given serialization format `F`. public fun serialize<S, F>(element: &Element<S>): vector<u8>;

-    /// Get the order of group `G`, a big integer little-endian encoded as a byte array. public fun order<G>(): vector<u8>;
+    /// Get the order of structure `S`, a big integer little-endian encoded as a byte array. public fun order<G>(): vector<u8>;

     /// Cast an element of a structure `S` to a super-structure `L`.